FAIRmat-NFDI/nexus3d/README.md

   experiment.glb).

 Options:
   -o, --output TEXT     The filename to write to (default: experiment.glb).
   -s, --size FLOAT      The side length of a cube in meters. (default: 0.1 m).
   -f, --force           Force overwriting of output file.
+  --include-process     Include transformations inside /entry/process --store-intermediate  Store the intermediate matrices in gltf child nodes.
+                        Only applicable for gltf or glb files.
-  --include-process  Include transformations inside /entry/process --help             Show this message and exit.
+  --help                Show this message and exit.
 ```